WSShawn/GAN/README.md

 ## Weights initializiation

 Model weights will be initialized according to the paper by Radford, Metz and Chintala (2015).
 They are normally distributed with mean 0 and standard deviation 0.02.
 The function weights_initialization takes as input one of the 2 models and transforms input data within the network's hidden layers, respectively the Convolutional, Transposed Convolutional and Batch Normalization Layer.

+For a Convolutional Layer, weights represent each matrix element in the Kernel, that will be trained.

 ```
 def weights_initialization(model):